 Douglas Adams is famous for saying “I love deadlines.
 I love the whooshing noise they make as they go by.”
 Thanks to Keli McNeill, Round Table Companies sees very little whooshing.
-As Project Manager, Keli is in charge of timelines and keeps everyone on track.
+As project manager, Keli is in charge of timelines and keeps everyone on track.
 She helps teams and clients communicate and supports platform development and our website to help RTC share beautiful stories.

-Keli received her BS degree in English Literature Education from Appalachian State University and managed classrooms of 20+ students for seven years.
+Keli received her BS degree in English literature education from Appalachian State University and managed classrooms of 20+ students for seven years.
 Her experiences in the classroom and her family of five children and a husband have honed her scheduling, routine-building, and organization skills to a fine art.
 Keli is a pro at making a to-do list and knowing when things need to be done.

-Keli has been at RTC for over five years and has helped bring more than twenty books and projects to life.
+Keli has been at RTC for over five years and has helped bring more than 20 books and projects to life.
 She has been instrumental in Terlato Wines, ORP, and other key projects.
 Her background in education has also made her the go-to person for children’s and educational projects at RTC.

 A true Florida native turned mountain girl, Keli knows a night of karaoke will always do the soul good.
-She loves learning something new everyday through the variety of books and work at RTC.
+She loves learning something new every day through the variety of books and work at RTC.
 When she’s not helping clients realize their book dreams, Keli is reading.
 She has a mile-long Amazon wish list and pile of books in her home, so she’s always exploring new ideas.

 Client Care Coordinator

-Kelsey is the Client Care Coordinator at RTC, offering administrative support to the sales team and helping clients interested in working with RTC.
-She is the first point of contact for those interested in our services, answering questions and working out plans to make stories come to life
+Kelsey is the client care coordinator at RTC, offering administrative support to the sales team and helping clients interested in working with RTC.
+She is the first point of contact for those interested in our services, answering questions and working out plans to make stories come to life.

 With six years of customer service and administrative experience, Kelsey knows what it means to speak a client’s language and work to get their needs met.
 She listens to client stories and goals so she can introduce clients to our team like they are already part of the RTC family.
 She sets teams and clients up for warm and productive working relationships.

-Kelsey holds a B.A. in Advertising/Public Relations and a Minor in Music (classically trained in alto saxophone) from the University of Central Florida.
+Kelsey holds a BA in advertising/public relations and a minor in music (classically trained in alto saxophone) from the University of Central Florida.
 Her education and six years of experience in email marketing and customer service have made Kelsey crucial on platform development projects and sales.
 We’re so impressed with her ability to communicate our offerings that she plays a key role in RTC’s own marketing.
 We’re still waiting for a saxophone solo on our calls!

 Kelsey is most motivated by being able to make genuine connections and being a support system to others.
 She’s especially grateful she gets to lead clients in the right direction with RTC, ultimately helping them create their beautiful story so they can share it with the rest of the world.
-Kelsey is a sucker for a good story ever since she could remember.
+Kelsey has been a sucker for a good story ever since she could remember.
 She has fond memories of her father telling hilarious stories from his childhood growing up with five other siblings (with some great impressions included).
 Working for an organization that embraces the art of storytelling and offers a helping hand to others is a dream come true for her.

 Liz has transcribed tens of thousands of hours of calls and has scheduled thousands of calls.
 She makes it look easy, but she’s often juggling different time zones, many busy schedules, and tight deadlines.
 She books calls, answers tech questions about Zoom calls, Uberline calls, Google Calendar, and the other tools RTC uses.
 She makes sure writing teams have the accurate transcripts they need to create beautiful work.